jhuus/BriteKit/command-reference.md

 Options:
   -i, --input DIRECTORY  Directory containing checkpoints to average  [required] -o, --output FILE      Optional path to output checkpoint.
 Default is
-                         weights.ckpt in the input directory --help                 Show this message and exit.
+                         average.ckpt in the input directory --help                 Show this message and exit.
 ```
 ### britekit ckpt-freeze